Today I have a great resource for supporting your AAC users that I'd like to share with you!

 CORE FIRST LEARNING

-There is a lesson plan available for each core word
+A lesson plan is available for each core word

-The core words focused on can be used for a variety of communicative functions (e.g. requesting, commenting, asking questions, protesting)
+Core words that can be used for a variety of communicative functions (e.g. requesting, commenting, asking questions, protesting)

 📖 READING CORE BOOKS IN THERAPY

 Not sure where to start with reading core books?
 Check out some ideas below ⬇️

 Read the story as you would typically read any story, except when you get to a core word, you'll point to an icon on AAC device at the same time that you read the word.
 This is called modeling or aided language stimulation.

 For example, when reading the words "Go fish," you would point to the icon for "go" on your device at the same time that you verbally say it.